Senior Staff

 Lola RockwellBrown started working in the nonprofit field in 2000, as a graveyard shift outreach worker in San Francisco.
 It was a steep learning curve driving solo helping the homeless, but a wonderful experience.
 From there she worked the drug and alcohol treatment field at Baker Places, serving the community of San Francisco again, then as a case manager at an adult shelter in Redwood City.
 After some time off to focus on her family, she rerned to work in parent enrichment and education in the Oakland Unified School District, where her main focus was empowering the urban community about the importance of early childhood education and focusing elementary, middle and high school parents on college prep.
 Lastly, prior to coming to Operation Dignity, she was privileged to work in the foster care system as a case manager for a group home on the peninsula, where she collaborated with judges, social workers, parents and schools to help kids create a successful future.
 She has held several positions at Operation Dignity as a case manager, after care case manager, senior case manager, and now Program & Site Supervisor for House of Dignity.
 Operation Dignity is her forever job – working with vets is an honor and a privilege.

-Laura comes to us from HomeRise in San Francisco where she worked for the past 4 years managing grants that supported construction and operation of permanent supportive housing.
+Prior to Operation Dignity, Laura worked for HomeRise in San Francisco where she spent 4 years managing grants that supported construction and operation of permanent supportive housing.
 She first began working with nonprofits while still in college.
 Her career began in theatrical production and gallery management while living in New York City, later transitioning to project management for private communities and local government in the Savannah, GA and Hilton Head, SC area.
 She began working with grants in 2008 while managing the construction of parks and nature trails for the Town of Bluffton, SC.
-Since then, she has dedicated her career to grants management.
+Since then, she has dedicated her career to grants management and fundraising.
 She transitioned to social services and organizations focusing on homelessness in 2016 when she began working for Union Mission in Savannah, GA.
 After a long career in various fields, she feels that helping formerly homeless individuals and families to secure housing and regain happiness and stability is the most fulfilling job possible.

 Board of Directors